 The Syrian youth who attacked him, who was also caught on video that similarly went viral, ended up confirming the conclusions of Klein’s 2015 recording.
 Jews are unsafe throughout Europe, and Muslims, no matter where they come from – the Maghreb or Idlib – are their sworn enemies.
 My Mizrahi cab driver could not have felt more correct.

 That is, in the intellectually vacuous, superficial world of right-wing politics, which feeds off of fear, without reference to context.
-Consistently referred to as anti-Semitism, the Berlin attack is inevitably removed from the Arab-Israeli conflict, and recent events, such as Israeli army’s killings of unarmed Palestinian protestors on the border with Gaza.
+Consistently referred to as anti-Semitism, the Berlin attack is inevitably removed from the Arab-Israeli conflict, and recent events, such as the Israeli army’s killings of unarmed Palestinian protestors on the border with Gaza.

 Without a doubt, the German inclination to call the attack anti-Semitic has merit.
 In Germany, violence against Jews is historically racist.
 The problem is when that racism has a political element to it not informed by German history or culture, which Germans misunderstand.
 This is the challenge of integrating refugees from countries party to the Arab-Israeli conflict.